Jadenpoole3/Project4/README.md

 # Trello
 https://trello.com/b/z2L5yyTe/project-4-app

-I created a app where you can go to different User Pages and see their goals.
+# I created a app where you can go to a User's Page and see what are their goals.
 You can go through their goals and see what action items they are going to take to accomplish those goals.
+This app is made to motivate people to accomplishing their goals.